 1. Using Overview button:

-When you tap on the Overview button you’ll see recently opened application list, here a CLOSE ALL or Clear All button.
-So you can simply click the button to stop all running apps.
+When you tap the Overview button, you’ll see a list of recently opened applications, with a “CLOSE ALL” or “Clear All” button.
+Clicking this button will stop all running apps.

-2. Via Running apps in Application manager:
+2. Via Running apps in Application Manager:

-If there are plenty of apps are running in Background then tap on any app and tap on STOP or FORCE STOP button to kill running app process.
+If numerous apps are running in the background, tap on any app and then tap on the “STOP” or “FORCE STOP” button to terminate the running app process.

-3. Built-in RAM cleaner option:
+3. Built-in RAM Cleaner Option:

-Manage Backlight brightness level:
+Manage Backlight Brightness Level:

 If you reduce your screen brightness then it’ll help to save some extra battery power and So your phone will run more hours than in High Brightness mode.
 To make changes in Brightness Go to Settings >>Display>> Brightness and reduce your screen brightness.